withastro/docs/src/pages/en/comparing-astro-vs-other-tools.md

 #### Case Study: Building a Documentation Website

 [kit.svelte.dev](https://kit.svelte.dev/docs#ssr-and-javascript-hydrate) is the official SvelteKit documentation website, built with SvelteKit.
 The website offers a similar enough design and feature set to compare against the official Astro documentation website.
-This gives us a **_rough, real-world_** comparison between the two site builders for this common use-case.
+This gives us a **_rough, real-world_** comparison between the two site builders for this common use case.

 One notable difference between the two sites being tested: SvelteKit’s documentation is served as a single page while Astro’s is broken up into multiple pages.
 This larger content payload should have a slight negative impact on performance that is not related to the tool itself.